phatak-dev/blog/_posts/2020-04-08-spark-plugin-part-2.md

 This method is used for the tracking custom metrics in driver side.

-### Recieve Method
+### Receive Method

 {% highlight scala %}
 def receive(message: scala.Any): AnyRef
 {% endhighlight %}

-This method is used for recieving RPC messages sent by the exeutors.
+This method is used for receiving RPC messages sent by the executors.

 ### Shutdown Method